Seitenverzeichnis Site map home Email

 Colour of the Basenji

-Many years of experience with Basenjis lead me to describe their traits and behavior, frequently supplemented with useful information and specifics provided by Basenji friends. training aids
+Many years of experience with Basenjis lead me to describe their charateristics characteristics and behavior, frequently supplemented with useful information and specifics provided by Basenji friends. training aids

 Basenjis are sensitive.
 If there is a good atmosphere in their environment, they are in a good mood as well.
 The same applies to bad moods.

-All are equipped by nature with eyelashes and whiskers as sensors.
-Unfortunately, it has become fashionable to shave off these hairs.
-Eyes should be brown almond-shaped.
+The Basenjis are inherently equipped with eyelashes and whiskers as sensors.
+Eyes should be brown almond-shaped with long Eyelashes.
+Unfortunately, it has become fashionable to shave off these hairs for dog shows.

 Eyelashes and almond-shaped brown eyes